 "b.
 Conditional Discharges.
 The following discharges shall not be considered illegal discharges for the purposes of this chapter if they meet the stated conditions or unless the director determines that the type of discharge, whether singly or in combination with others, is causing or is likely to cause pollution of surface water or ground water:

 (4) Street and sidewalk wash water, water used to control dust, and routine external building wash down that does not use detergents are permitted if the amount of street wash and dust control water used is minimized.
 At active construction sites, street sweeping must be performed prior to washing the street."

 So what does that mean?

-It means you can't use soap or chemicals and you need to take steps before you pressure wash to minimize what goes down the storm drain.
+It means you need to take steps before you pressure wash to minimize what goes down the storm drain, and you should not use soap or chemicals.
 Read the tips below to learn how to pressure wash responsibly and stay on the right side of the law.